The Persian Version: Cast

+Production

 Release

 The Persian Version had its world premiere at the Sundance Film Festival on January 21, 2023.
-It received standing ovation from the audience.
+It received a standing ovation from the audience.
 Shortly after, Sony Pictures Classics acquired distribution rights to the film.

+The film was for a limited theatrical release in the United States on October 20, 2023.
+It was previously set for October 13, before being moved a week later to avoid competition with the concert film Taylor Swift: The Eras Tour.
+It is scheduled to be released in the United Kingdom on February 2, 2024.

 Reception

-On the review aggregator website Rotten Tomatoes, 88% of 25 critics' reviews are positive, with an average rating of 6.1/10.
-Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on five critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, 84% of 80 critics' reviews are positive, with an average rating of 6.6/10.
+The website's consensus reads: "A vibrant portrait of culture clashes and generation gaps, The Persian Version gains added resonance through its spirited specificity."
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 21 critics, indicating "generally favorable reviews".

 Nick Allen of RogerEbert.com called the film "an ebullient rule-breaker" and said it was "one of the most entertaining and moving experiences I've had at Sundance this year."